wizkids/csharp-rocks-old/README.md

 ##### 4.b Write a method that can calculate the number of non-unique alternative words based on input word length and alphabet length (assuming maximum Damerau–Levenshtein distance = 1).
 *Without generating the word list again, i.e. write a formula based on input word length and alphabet word length.*

-#### 5. Add your code in a Git project on GitHub and share the link with your Wizkids contact.

-#### 6. (OPTIONAL, but strongly recommended) Share your most awesome C# project (in which you've been a major contributor) with us - Git repository preferred.